Secuter/SecuterYGOCustomCards/README.md

 # Autosync with Github

 Edopro has a feature to sync cards with github, which is used to add new cards but can also be configured to work with custom cards!
+Only the database and script will be sync every time you start EDOPro (it's less the 7 MB), the images are downloaded only 1 time, the first time you view them in the simulator.
 To enable this for my custom cards you have to edit your config.json file in EDOPro, it's located in the ProjectIgnis\config folder.

 First make a backup of the config.json file, so you can restore it if you do something wrong.